priyaananthasankar/cloudshellinavnet/vnet_step_by_step.md

 # 🧹 Cleanup:

-- 🗑️ Delete the resource group and all resources inside it
+- 🗑️ Delete the resource group along with all its resources, ensuring that dependencies are properly handled to avoid deletion errors.